Skip to content

 }

-Customize this component for global layouts, error boundaries, or application-wide infrastructure concerns.
+Customize this component to your needs - add global layouts, error boundaries, or other application-wide concerns.

 πŸ›£οΈ Router Integration

-The router.tsx file bridges KosmoJS's generated routes with React Router:
+The router.tsx file bridges KosmoJS's generated routes with React Router using the routerFactory function.

 router.tsx